skzdiaries/Calculator/README.md

 ### Built With .✦ ݁˖
 This project was built with C# on Visual Studios using the Windows Forms App (.NET Framework)
 ### Installation/Demo .✦ ݁˖
-**IMPORTANT**: To get access to this project, you must first download it from the Google Drive.
-Then you must install Visual Studios or any app that supports .slnx.
-Once installed, click on the file and it should prompt to open it up with Visual Studios.
+**IMPORTANT**: To get access to this project, you must install Visual Studios.
+Once installed, download the .NET desktop development package.
+Once loaded in, it should prompt you with ways to start a project.
+Click the choice asking you to 'Clone a repository'.
+Then clone this repository and load into it.
+Go to the solution explorer (Top right) and click 'Calculator.slnx'.
+After find Form1.cs also on the Solution Explorer and click on that.
+Then you should be able to run the project with clicking the green arrow!
 ### Credits .✦ ݁˖
 Big thanks to all the art I used which was found on Pinterest!!
 Specifically, the star uploaded by **Megan Booth** and the background by **piyopiyo**!